-The Public Safety Partnership and Community Policing Act of 1994 and other federal regulations and policies require that financial assistance provided by the federal government be monitored carefully to ensure the proper use of federal funds.
+The Public Safety Partnership and Community Policing Act of 1994 and other federal regulations and policies require that financial assistance provided by the Federal Government be monitored carefully to ensure the proper use of federal funds.
 In addition, the COPS Office seeks to document, on a continuing basis, the progress of our programs and awardees.

 This award condition is designed to make your agency aware of reporting requirements associated with CPD awards.
 All reports should be submitted to the COPS Office within the deadlines given to avoid suspension or possible termination of award funds or other remedial actions.
-For more information, please refer to Section VII, "Reports," of this manual.
+For more information, please refer to section VII, "Reports," on page 49 of this manual.